Contrastive Conditional-Unconditional Alignment for Long-tailed Diffusion Model: Introduction

 \section{Introduction}

-Recent advances in diffusion models~\cite{ddpm, ddim} have led to breakthrough in various generation tasks such as image generation~\cite{zhang2023adding, stable_diffusion,ruiz2023dreambooth}, video generation~\cite{ho2022imagen, ho2022video}, image editing~\cite{couairon2022diffedit, kawar2023imagic}, 3D generation~\cite{poole2022dreamfusion}, etc. These diffusion-based generative models rely on large-scale datasets for training, which often follow a long-tailed distribution with dominant data for head classes and limited data for tail classes.
-Similar to the class-imbalanced recognition model~\cite{liu2022open} and the class-imbalanced generative adversarial network~\cite{tan2020fairgen,rangwani2022improving,rangwani2023noisytwins,utlo}, diffusion model also tends to \textit{overfit} on tail classes leading to mode collapse.
-As shown in Fig.~\ref{fig:intro}, the original diffusion model generates similar or even repetitive images for tail classes.
-We aim to increase the diversity of tail class images while maintaining the fidelity and diversity of head class images for diffusion models.
+Recent advances in diffusion models~\cite{ddpm, ddim} have led to breakthroughs in various generation tasks such as image generation~\cite{zhang2023adding, stable_diffusion,ruiz2023dreambooth}, video generation~\cite{ho2022imagen, ho2022video}, image editing~\cite{couairon2022diffedit, kawar2023imagic}, 3D generation~\cite{poole2022dreamfusion}, etc. These diffusion-based generative models rely on large-scale datasets for training, which often follow a long-tailed distribution with a significant amount of data for head classes and a limited amount of data for tail classes.
+Similar to the class-imbalanced recognition model~\cite{liu2022open} and the class-imbalanced generative adversarial network~\cite{tan2020fairgen,rangwani2022improving,rangwani2023noisytwins,utlo}, diffusion model is often not able to generate high-quality images for tail classes due to the scarcity of training data.
+As shown in Fig.~\ref{fig:intro}, the original diffusion model with transformer backbone ~\cite{ma2024sit} generates inferior images for a tail class (red wine) when trained using a long-tailed version of ImageNet.
+We aim to increase the fidelity and diversity of tail class images while maintaining the quality of head class images.

-\meng{ We look into a highly related and crucial problem of long-tailed image recognition, for which contrastive learning is an effective method~\cite{jiang2021self,li2022targeted}.
-We are curious \textit{whether contrastive learning can improve long-tailed diffusion models for image synthesis}.
-Contrastive learning is a general learning paradigm of minimizing the distance of positive pairs while maximizing the distance of negative pairs, which has attracted lots of research interest for self-supervised representation learning~\cite{chen2020simple}.
-On the other hand, diffusion model has also emerged as an effective model for representation learning~\cite{fuest2024diffusion,baranchuk2021label}.
-We explicitly incorporate contrastive learning regularization to the diffusion model to further enhance representation learning towards better image generation. }
+We look into a highly related and crucial problem of long-tailed image recognition, for which contrastive learning is an effective method~\cite{jiang2021self,li2022targeted}.
+Rather than applying standard supervised contrastive learning ~\cite{khosla2020supervised} or unsupervised contrastive learning~\cite{infonce} for conditional generation, we propose to diversify unconditional generation via a repulsive force among samples and further align the conditional generation with unconditional generation via an attractive force.
+Fig.~\ref{fig:ccua_concept} illustrates how our contrastive conditional-unconditional alignment framework is different from other contrastive learning variants.

-\meng{While at first glance, integrating contrastive learning into diffusion models seems straightforward, identifying suitable positive and negative pairs and designing an effective loss function are far from obvious.
-Also, training class-conditioned diffusion models involves both conditional generation and unconditional generation at multiple timesteps, which is more complicated than a feed-forward CNN or transformer.
-We found the devil is in the details and designed effective contrastive losses tailored for long-tailed diffusion models.}